L e n s V i e w s

 • Director's Feature Film Commentary

-The Film: 7.5
+The Film: 8

 Pang wakens to find Lian gone.
 He continues his wanderings until he finds himself in the company of bandits, led by Er-Hu (Andy Lau) and his second, Wu-Yang (Takeshi Kaneshiro).
 Lian, it turns out, is Er-Hu's wife, and has attempted several times to leave the life, but always returns.
-It is not that she is mistreated in any way – far from it – but that she feels homeless, as do most all the people under Er-Hu's protection and, for that matter, everyone in China.
+It is not that she is mistreated in any way far from it but that she feels homeless, as do most all the people under Er-Hu's protection and, for that matter, everyone in China.

-With the arrival of Pang, this bandit village is imbued with a fresh sense of dedication, courage and strength.
-The men of the village, now led by Pang, go off to join the army to fight the good fight, where they score victories facing overwhelming odds.
-Such success comes at a cost, however – among them, the heartbreaking massacre of POWs at Suzhou.
+With the arrival of Pang, their bandit village is imbued with a fresh sense of dedication, courage and strength.
+The men of the village, now led by Pang, go off to join the army to fight the good fight, where they score victories while facing overwhelming odds.
+Such success comes at a cost, however among them, the heartbreaking massacre of POWs at Suzhou.
 While the powers that be plot to use Pang and Er-Hu for their nefarious ends, betrayal lies in wait from an unexpected source.

-Like Peter Chan's Perhaps Love before it, The Warlords is filled with passion and wisdom, but the narrative does not always support them – at least I felt not.
-This said, the power of the story and the performances by all the principals, especially Jet Li in a non martial arts role that will have you scratching your skin, are totally worth of the price of admission.
+Like Peter Chan's Perhaps Love before it, The Warlords is filled with passion and wisdom, but the narrative does not always support them at least I felt not.
+This said, the power of the images and story and the performances by all the principals, especially Jet Li in a non martial arts role that will have you scratching your skin, are totally worth of the price of admission.

 The first number indicates a relative level of excellence compared to other Blu-rays on a ten-point scale.
 The second number places this image along the full range of DVDs, including SD 480i.

 With its desaturated color of alternating hues and foggy sharpness, Arthur Wong's cinematography suggests the antique look of musty nineteenth century photographs.
 Close-ups, on the other hand, have a reach out and touch it translucence to complexions.
 It's as if the director wants us to be involved in the act of bringing his characters to life in these close-ups after so many dreary-looking, though intensely dramatic action shots.
 For all its emphasis on war and brutality, if we fail to make a connection to the characters, all is lost.
 This is probably why the riveting (and relatively unknown to Western audiences) Xu Jinglei - a face that seems to express all of China's sadness, determination and checked passion - is always in sharp focus, as her character is intended to be the fulcrum between the three male leads.
-Average bit rate: low-to mid 30s.

 Audio & Music: 9/8

 Noise and more noise, then reflective dialogue, wandering, marching, imploring, and more noise: the noise of battle in every conceivable dimension that the nineteenth century could muster.
 Surrounds are used to good effect in some of the interiors, as when the three brothers meet with the elders and during the archery attack in one of the later battle scenes, though I can't say that I heard nearly the difference between DTS-HD & Dolby True as I did with the new reissue of Ghost in the Shell: Innocence.
 Bass is very powerful.
 Watch your LFE levels.
-Dialogue is clear in the uncompressed audio, and once again demonstrated why I prefer the expressive musicality of Mandarin to the clipped rhythms of Cantonese.
+Dialogue is clear in the uncompressed audio, which once again declares why I prefer the expressive musicality of Mandarin to the clipped rhythms of Cantonese.

 Operations: 10